Betty-Blocks-Services/import-csv/README.md

 - Limited support for relational data (belongs to relations only).
 - At the time of this writing Betty Blocks NextGen actions have a maximum runtime of 60 seconds.<br />This function (and any other functions in your action) need to complete within 60 seconds.<br />
-  To make sure the import does not exceed this 60 seconds time limit, the action funciton will impose limits on the number of records it can create and a limit for the number of records it can update (for updates the function also needs to retrieve the data first, which causes overhead).
+  If the import does not exceed this 60 seconds time limit, turn on batched processed, so that you run the same action multiple times and the step will continue processing from the moment the action timed-out previously.
 - Time properties have not been tested and are currently not supported.
 - The date-fns format patterns which have been tested include:  yyyy (year), dd (day in 2 digits), MM (month in 2 digits), HH (hours), mm (minutes), ss (seconds).
 - AM/PM times in date time properties are currently NOT supported.